ultrazohm/ultrazohm_sw/docs/source/ip_cores/uz_dac_interface/uz_dac_interface.rst

 .. warning::
     The DAC always outputs the last value present in the DAC latch register.
 The user has to take care of safe DAC output states for the application before stopping control algorithms in the ISR or before flashing the MPSoC during testing.
+    Use the reset functionality to set the output to a defined value!

 Driver reference
 ----------------